Current sensing: Shunt resistors

-Trace Resistance sensing

-The intrinsic resistance of a conducting element, usually a copper trace in Printed circuit Board (PCB) can be used as sensing element instead of a shunt resistor.
-Since no additional resistor is required this approach promises a low-cost and space saving configuration with no additional power losses either.
-Naturally, the voltage drop of a copper trace is very low due to its very low resistance, making the presence of a high gain amplifier mandatory in order to get a useful signal.
+The intrinsic resistance of a conducting element, such as a copper trace on a printed circuit board can be used as a sensing resistor.
+This saves space and component cost.
+The voltage drop of a copper trace is very low due to its very low resistance, making the presence of a high gain amplifier mandatory in order to get a useful signal.
+Accuracy is limited by the initial tolerance of manufacturing the trace and the significant temperature coefficient of copper.
+A digital controller may apply corrections to improve the measurement.

-There are several physical effects which may alter the current measurement process: thermal drift of the copper trace, initial conditions of the trace resistance etc. Therefore, this approach is not suitable for applications that require a reasonable accuracy due to the large thermal drift.
-In order to overcome the problems associated with the temperature drift, a digital controller can be used for thermal drift compensation and calibration of the copper trace.

-A significant drawback of this kind of current sensor is the unavoidable electrical connection between the current to be measured and the sense circuit.
-By employing a so-called isolation amplifier, electrical isolation can be added.
-However, these amplifiers are expensive and can also deteriorate the bandwidth, accuracy and thermal drift of the original current sensing technique.
-For these reasons, current sensing techniques based on physical principles that provide intrinsic electrical isolation deliver a better performance at lower costs in applications where isolation is required.
+A significant drawback of a resistor sensor is the unavoidable electrical connection between the current to be measured and the measurement circuit.
+An isolation amplifier can provide electrical isolation between measured current and the rest of the measurement circuit.
+However, these amplifiers are expensive and can also limit the bandwidth, accuracy and thermal drift of the original current sensing technique.
+Other current sensing techniques that provide intrinsic electrical isolation may deliver a sufficient performance at lower costs where isolation is required.